-Dr. Rittenberg is a board-certified, fellowship-trained physiatrist specializing in rehabilitative and interventional spine care.
-He is a clinical associate professor in the Department of Orthopaedic Surgery, Division of Physical Medicine & Rehabilitation.
+Dr. Rittenberg is a board-certified, fellowship-trained physiatrist with more than 20 years of experience specializing in rehabilitative and interventional spine care.
+He is a Clinical Associate Professor in the Department of Orthopaedic Surgery, Division of Physical Medicine & Rehabilitation.

 In his clinical practice, Dr. Rittenberg provides expert care for painful spine disorders.
 He excels at interventional pain management and has extensive experience in a variety of spinal disorders, including sports-related spine injuries